Kommotion: Format and presentation

 Both Kommotion and Go!! featured the current beat-pop style, and both were strongly influenced by United Kingdom-based Ready Steady Go! and the Jack Good-produced American pop TV show, Shindig!.
 Although many local guest acts appeared on both shows, there were notable stylistic differences between them.
 The Go!!
 Show was more closely modelled on Ready, Steady, Go! and was aimed at a slightly older, more sophisticated audience, it featured more local music, and it cost more to produce.

 Kommotion was aimed at a younger teen audience and its style was more like Shindig!.
 Early episodes featured a troupe of go-go dancers (a Shindig! trademark) and had more overseas hits than The Go!!
 Show, although it did so by using local lip sync artists.
 Fashion was another vital component of both shows: the Mod fashion trend prevalent in Melbourne, of the time, was visible in both shows. with another major influence being the BBC's perennial, Top Of The Pops.

 Jim Keays, a member of The Masters Apprentices, noted in his memoir His Masters Voice (1999), that Kommotion was a key influence on the 1970s and 1980s pop TV series, Countdown.
-It is no coincidence that some of the regular Kommotion on-air team went on to work on Countdown, including talent coordinator and presenter, Ian "Molly" Meldrum, and future Countdown executive producer Grant Rule.
+It is no coincidence that some of the regular Kommotion on-air team went on to work on Countdown, including talent coordinator and presenter, Molly Meldrum, and future Countdown executive producer Grant Rule.

 Scores of leading Melbourne and interstate pop acts appeared on the show during its two-year run, including Lynne Randell, Dinah Lee, Bobby & Laurie, Normie Rowe, Tony Worsely, Mike Furber, The Easybeats, MPD Ltd, The Elois, The Masters Apprentices, Steve & The Board and The Purple Hearts.